Pjata/obsidian/2023Q2/SoC2 Catalog.md

 * Alert for backup failures
 - [x] #task Review the items sent by Zsofi 📅 2023-04-03 ✅ 2023-04-03

-- http disabled investigate
+- http disabled investigate: we have to check if the http transit is either disabled or rerouted to https
-- encryption at rest
+- encryption at rest: postgres data has to be encrypted at rest
-- snapshot reporting (60d 60m)
-- snapshot validation proof
+- snapshot validation proof: we have to have a proof (yearly) that snapshots can be restored and works
-- ping lacework timeline
+- ping lacework timeline: we have to have a timeline when lacework will be installed, currently dependens on fire team